gi-no/blog_mean_stack/article3.en.md

 #### Editing client-side question-showing controller

 Add "$scope.submitAnswer()" function called on answer submission.
 The function sends the answer to the server using "POST /api/questions/QUESTION-ID/answers" API.
-Reload whole question after the submission.
+Reload the whole question after the submission.

 client/app/questionsShow/questionsShow.controller.js